 * Hitler's Reich achieved notoriety for the advanced weapons created by German researchers, such as missiles, guided bombs, and jet fighters.
-While these weapons were in most cases too little and too late to affect the course of the war, they remain an interesting subject.
-One of these interesting weapons was the Heinkel "He-162 Volksjaeger (People's Fighter)", a lightweight jet fighter designed to be produced cheaply in large quantity.
-This document provides a history and description of the Volksjaeger, and the broadly similar Henschel "Hs-132" jet dive bomber.
+While these weapons were in most cases too little and too late to affect the course of the war, they remain a subject of interest.
+One of these interesting weapons was the Heinkel "He 162 Volksjaeger (People's Fighter)", a lightweight jet fighter designed to be produced cheaply in large quantity.
+This document provides a history and description of the Volksjaeger, and the broadly similar Henschel "Hs 132" jet dive bomber.

 * In September 1944, with the Nazi empire under extreme pressure on all fronts, the German Air Ministry ("ReichsLuftsfahrtMinisterium" or "RLM") acknowledged Germany's desperate circumstances by issuing a requirement for a new jet fighter that would be simple, cheap, and easy to build in large quantity.
 The aircraft would be built in such quantities that little maintenance would be required, since any aircraft in need of major repair could simply be replaced with a new one, the old one being used for spares or simply scrapped.
 The Air Ministry called this aircraft the "Volksjaeger (People's Fighter)".